 Factors That Affect Rideshare Insurance Cost in Illinois

-- Driving frequency: Full-time drivers usually pay more.
+- Driving frequency: Full-time drivers pay more

-- Vehicle value: Newer or higher-value vehicles increase costs.
+- Vehicle value: Higher-value vehicles increase cost

-- Coverage type: Endorsement vs rideshare-specific vs commercial policy.
+- Coverage type: Endorsement vs commercial policy

 Rideshare Endorsement vs Commercial Insurance Cost